shnhj/building/ontology/SG Ontology.md

 | applications     | Determine the most economical, reliable and environmentally friendly energy producer in a ceratin city; List feasible dates and times, which would be cost effective to operate a washing machine in certain premises by comparing past consumption patterns |
 | Language; Syntax | RDF;Turtle                                                                                                                                                                                                                                                   |

-출처 :  A semantic ontology for representing and quantifying energy flexibility of buildings
+출처 :  A semantic ontology for representing and quantifying energy flexibility of buildings.

+참고 : Gillani S, Laforest F, Picard G. A Generic Ontology for Prosumer-Oriented Smart Grid.
+EDBTICDT Workshop 2014;1133:134–9